 Clinical Mental Health Counseling

 Clinical Mental Health Counseling programs prepare graduates to work with clients across a spectrum of mental and emotional disorders, as well as to promote mental health and wellness.
-Clients may be seen individually, in couples, families or group settings.
-Clinical Mental Health Counselors are knowledgeable in the principles and practices of diagnosis, treatment, referral and prevention and often work in interdisciplinary teams with other health professionals (e.g., psychiatrists, social workers, MDs).
-Employment opportunities may include private practice, community-based mental health centers, hospitals and other treatment centers.
+Clients may be seen individually, in couples, families, or group settings.
+Clinical Mental Health Counselors are knowledgeable in the principles and practices of diagnosis, treatment, referral, and prevention and often work in interdisciplinary teams with other health professionals (e.g., psychiatrists, social workers, MDs).
+Employment opportunities may include private practice, community-based mental health centers, hospitals, and other treatment centers.
 For more information please see the Council for Accreditation of Counseling & Related Educational Programs (CACREP) website.

-The program is accredited through CACREP, as well as the International Registry of Counselor Education (IRCEP).
+The program is accredited through CACREP, as well as recognized in the International Registry of Counselor Education (IRCEP).
 You can read about the CACREP Standards here.
 The CMHC program also has program objectives that are linked to these accreditation standards.

 MASTER OF SCIENCE DEGREE IN COUNSELING - CLINICAL MENTAL HEALTH COUNSELING

 The licensure track program is designed to meet the curricular requirements for